mrargun/dotnet_kafka_client/README.md

                 }

-Before running the project, make sure that ZooKeeper instance is up and running and Kafka server is started
+Before running the project, make sure that ZooKeeper instance is up and running and Kafka server is started!